Feyerabend/bb/workbook/ch03/tools/README.md

 ### Assembling & Disassembling

-Taking an assembler from previous, we can turn it into something which analyses our "machine code," a disassembler.
+Taking an assembler from a previous chapter, we can turn it into something which analyses our "machine code," a disassembler.
 It reverses the process, takes the integers and turn them into easier to understandable mnemonics, the "assembly language."